 Back to top

-If you are a victim of harassment, discrimination or incivility, act quickly to stop the unacceptable behaviour and prevent the situation from deteriorating.
+If you’re experiencing harassment, discrimination, or incivility, or believe you are, act quickly to put a stop to the behaviour and prevent the situation from getting worse.

 Talk to someone you trust: a friend, colleague or family member.
 Keep all evidence and record the details (date, time, location, name of perpetrator, names of witnesses, actions taken, etc.).